Eggless Pumpkin Pie

 This Eggless Pumpkin Pie recipe is smooth, creamy, and made without eggs.
 With just six ingredients, the cozy flavors result in delicious pumpkin pie that’s perfect for the holiday season!

-I’ve had those moments: ready to bake, pie crust prepped, pumpkin puree on deck… and not an egg in sight.
-Whether you’ve run out of eggs (been there), have an allergy in the family (been there too), or just like baking on your own delicious terms, this eggless pumpkin pie swoops in to save the day.
-It’s creamy, cozy, full of spice, and honestly, no one even misses the eggs!
+Whether you’ve run out of eggs, have an allergy in the family, or just like baking on your own delicious terms, this eggless pumpkin pie swoops in to save the day.

-This pie works with whatever crust you’ve got on hand, I’ve used both store-bought and homemade, and they are equally delightful.
-It’s perfect for Thanksgiving, potlucks, or just a lazy Sunday when the leaves are falling and you’re craving a slice of something sweet and spiced.
+This dessert is perfect for Thanksgiving, potlucks, or a lazy Sunday when the leaves are falling and you’re craving a slice of something sweet and spiced.

 Using sweetened condensed milk and cornstarch, this pie skips the eggs without sacrificing texture or taste.
 With just few simple ingredients, it’s an easy way to enjoy that familiar pumpkin spice flavor with a smooth, custard-like filling that sets up beautifully every time.